Justin Duckworth: Ordained ministry

 Duckworth was ordained in 2005.
 His work was not centered on parish ministry, but on building a contemporary communal order and monastery.
 He did not serve as priest in a local church.

 His nomination as bishop in 2012 was surprising to some in the church, because his ministry was unconventional.
 Nevertheless, the selection was ratified by the House of Bishops and the General Synod.
 Duckworth was consecrated a bishop and installed on 30 June 2012.
 The service was held in the Anglican Cathedral in Wellington, and was attended by more than 1200 people.
-He succeeded Tom Brown, who served as the diocesean bishop in Wellington from 1998 to 2012.
+He succeeded Tom Brown, who served as the diocesan bishop in Wellington from 1998 to 2012.
+In 2024, Duckworth was elected senior bishop of Tikanga Pākehā and took on the title of archbishop and primate.

 Personal life

-The Duckworths has three children, who have grown to adulthood.
-Justin and Jenny Duckworth moved to Whanganui in 2018, to be closer to the Anglican churches in the northern part of the diocese of Wellington.
+The Duckworths have three grown-up children.
+Justin and Jenny moved to Whanganui in 2018, to be closer to the Anglican churches in the northern part of the diocese of Wellington.
 Duckworth is known for his dreadlocks, and for often traveling barefoot.